pombase/website/src/docs/faq/how-are-non-coding-rna-genes-identified.md

 [SPNCRNA.200](http://www.bahlerlab.info/cgi-bin/pombetv/pombetv?condition=13&genename=SPNCRNA.200&action=display).
-Unfortunately some genes, such as SPNCRNA.1115, post-date the viewer and therefore do not have entries, but you can look at transcription in this region by accessing a neighboring gene.
+Unfortunately some genes, such as SPNCRNA.1115, post-date the viewer and therefore do not have entries, but you can look at transcription in this region by finding a neighboring gene.